EuroIntervention 2020;16:e974-e981. DOI: 10.4244/EIJ-D-20-00763

-Aims-We assessed the safety and efficacy of the DynamX™ Novolimus-Eluting Coronary Bioadaptor System, a novel device that initially acts as a second-generation drug-eluting stent, but after six months frees the vessel through uncaging elements.
+Aims: We aimed to assess the safety and efficacy of the DynamX Novolimus-Eluting Coronary Bioadaptor System, a novel device that initially acts as a second-generation drug-eluting stent, but after six months frees the vessel through uncaging elements.

-Methods and results-This multi-center study enrolled 50 patients with single de novo lesions.
+Methods and results: This multicentre study enrolled 50 patients with single de novo lesions.
 In-device acute lumen gain was 1.61±0.34 mm, and device and procedure success was 100%.
-Through 12 months, two target lesion failures occurred, both were cardiac deaths (day 255 and 267 post-procedure).
+Up to 12 months, two target lesion failures occurred: both were cardiac deaths (day 255 and day 267 post procedure).
 No definite or probable device thrombosis was observed.
 Mean late lumen loss was 0.12±0.18 mm in-device and 0.11±0.16 mm in-segment.
 Per intravascular ultrasound, the mean device area and mean vessel area increased significantly by 5% and 3%, respectively, while the mean lumen area was maintained.
-Stationary optical coherence tomography in seven patients demonstrated restoration of cyclic pulsatility with an approximate lumen area variance of 11% between systole and diastole.
+Stationary optical coherence tomography in seven patients demonstrated restoration of cyclic pulsatility, with an approximate lumen area variance of 11% between systole and diastole.

-Conclusions-The DynamX bioadaptor showed drug-eluting stent-like acute performance and safety and efficacy through one year.
+Conclusions: The DynamX bioadaptor showed drug-eluting stent-like acute performance and safety and efficacy up to one year.
 Positive remodelling with an increase of vessel and device area while maintaining the mean lumen area was demonstrated.
-Long-term follow-up and randomized trials are required to assess the benefit of this device on events beyond one year.
+Long-term follow-up and randomised trials are required to assess the benefit of this device on events beyond one year.